Achievable logoAchievable logo

 ***The holding periods established by the IRS are bizarre and unlikely to be tested (knowing a holding period requirement exists for a dividend to be qualified should suffice).
 For example, the holding period for common stock dividends requires the stock to be held for more than 60 days during the 121-day period that begins 60 days before the ex-dividend date.

-If a dividend is not qualified, it will be taxed as a non-qualified (ordinary) dividend.
-The applicable tax rate equals the investor’s federal marginal income tax bracket.
-This is likely the tax you’re most aware of, as it typically represents the most significant obligation for a taxpayer.
+If a dividend is not qualified, it’s taxed as a non-qualified (ordinary) dividend.
+The tax rate equals the investor’s federal marginal income tax bracket.
 As of the tax year 2025, these are the income tax brackets for individuals and those filing jointly:

 Rate Individuals Married filing jointly